-I am only able to take on new online clients.
+NB: I am only able to work with UK based clients.

 I am pleased to say, that I believe this can be just as helpful as us meeting face to face; if it feels right for you.